Wedding Horseshoe – a very traditional wedding gift for a new bride

-These days horseshoes are one of the more meaningful wedding day keepsakes.
+These days we tend not to take this too literally, but horseshoes are still one of the more meaningful wedding day keepsakes.
 After the confetti throw, an older lady of the family will often give the newly married bride a gift of a decorated wedding horseshoe, to bring good luck to her new marriage.
 In doing so, she is repeating the gesture that was performed on her own wedding day, and so she passes along the good luck!

 Wedding Horseshoe Details: